CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Discussion

 \begin{itemize} \item \textbf{Identity-centric transfer benefits from representational invariance.} In lateral movement detection, persistent canonical identities and typed relationships reduce cross-topology degradation, supporting H1: stabilizing identity and interaction semantics improves transfer across heterogeneous environments.

-\item \textbf{Schema perturbation exposes ingestion fragility in event-centric pipelines.} Renaming or removing baseline-critical raw fields causes catastrophic collapse when features are coupled directly to vendor schemas.
-CSTS confines such variability to thin adapters, preserving detection functionality and supporting H2.
+\item \textbf{Schema perturbation exposes ingestion fragility in event-centric pipelines.} Renaming or removing baseline-critical raw fields causes catastrophic collapse when features are coupled directly to source-specific schemas.
+CSTS confines such variability to thin adapters and governed mappings, preserving detection functionality and supporting H2.